marbl/MetagenomeScope/README.md

   </tbody>
 </table>

+> [!NOTE]
+> As discussed in the FAQs below on "Reverse-complementary sequences," we represent nodes `1` and `-1` separately in the graph -- this makes it easier to lay out the graph nicely.
+>
+> For example, notice that components #2 and #3 in these screenshots are reverse-complements of each other, as are components #4 and #5, etc.

 ### 3. Large graph: MetaCarvel (`GML` file; 28,064 nodes; 21,769 edges) -- stool metagenome

 This is a scaffold graph created by [MetaCarvel](https://github.com/marbl/MetaCarvel/).
 Note that this graph is fairly old (it dates back to August 2017!); MetaCarvel has been updated a decent amount since then.